nevil78/signedwork/replit.md

 # Overview
 This project is a LinkedIn-like professional networking platform built with Express.js and React.
 Its main purpose is to provide advanced profile management for employees and detailed company registration capabilities.
 The platform aims to facilitate professional networking, job discovery, and work tracking, fostering a robust ecosystem for professional growth and business collaboration.

-**STEP 1 COMPLETE**: Successfully implemented enterprise-grade role-based access control system with COMPANY_ADMIN and MANAGER sub-roles under unified Company Login, featuring secure server-side enforcement, automatic role-based redirects, and comprehensive permission framework.

-**STEP 2 COMPLETE**: Implemented company role management system with database schema updates, role assignment UI, and server endpoints for managing employee roles.

-**STEP 3 IN PROGRESS**: Addressing manager authentication architecture - implementing separate manager login system to enable individual manager accounts while maintaining company context and role-based permissions.

-Key capabilities include comprehensive employee profiles with CV fields, company-based work diary management, an invitation system for company joining, enterprise role management system, and an administrative panel for user and platform control.
+Key capabilities include comprehensive employee profiles with CV fields, company-based work diary management, an invitation system for company joining, and an administrative panel for user and platform control.
 The business vision is to create a dynamic and efficient online space for professionals and companies to connect, manage their work, and discover opportunities.

 # User Preferences
 Preferred communication style: Simple, everyday language.